otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 ## Methods

-In C#, a method is a block of code that performs a specific task and can be called (invoked) by name.
-Methods are used to encapsulate and organize code, and can accept parameters and return a value.
+In **C#**, a method is a block of code that performs a specific task and can be called (invoked) by name.
+Methods are used to encapsulate and organise code and can accept parameters and return a value.
 There are several types of methods in C#, including:

 1. Instance methods: These methods are associated with an instance of a class and can access the instance's data.